 Anyway, my recent dive into advanced post-production techniques has revealed this colouring can be applied to stills by tweaking the colour settings in Lightroom to give your photos a so-called “Cinematic Look” (which I’ve applied to a few photos below, ranging from the more obvious and colourful to the more subtle).

 For a professional photographer, understanding how to use colour is as important as understanding how to use light.
 But, as I’m only now discovering, capturing colour is just half the equation.
 Gaining a better understanding of what I can do with it once it’s been caught is just as important.

 Mastering colour in post-production requires a serious commitment to understanding the effect colours can have on your photos.
 You’ll need to become familiar with the entire spectrum of Lightroom’s colour editing tools (including its colour sliders and wheels, RGB tone adjustments, using colour in your shadows, mid-tones and highlights, blending, and colour calibration).
 And, yes, you can buy pre-sets but, as you’re bound to discover, you’ll still need to tweak each photo to make it work, so you’re best to get your mind around how different colour adjustments can effect your images.

-I know it sounds daunting and, again, as a tourism photographer I’m not sure how much I’ll actually use this particular technique.
+I know it sounds daunting and, again, as a tourism photographer who has to produce quantity as well as quality, I’m not sure how much I’ll actually use this particular technique.
 But let me rush to add that what I’ve learned about colour in photography during the process of studying this technique – and the others I’ve recently added to my post – has been invaluable.
 I expect them to dramatically (though subtly) change the photographs you’ll see from me in future.

 I short, I couldn’t recommend studying colour in post-production more highly.
 It’s like adding another dimension to your work after you’ve captured the image (at the risk of labouring the cinema analogy, the difference between a B-grade movie and a Hollywood production).